DrewPear309/ollama-talk/README.md

 # Ollama Talk

-Ollama Talk is a resource-efficient Python application that allows you to have a voice conversation with an AI model using Ollama.
+Ollama Talk is a resource-efficient Python application built on Windows that allows you to have a voice conversation with an AI model using Ollama.
 It uses speech recognition to convert your voice input into text, sends it to Ollama for processing, and then uses text-to-speech to vocalize Ollama's response.

 ## Features